The Hole in the Ground (2019 film)

 The Hole in the Ground is a 2019 supernatural horror film, directed by Lee Cronin, and written by Cronin and Stephen Shields.
 It stars Seána Kerslake, James Cosmo, Simone Kirby, Steve Wall, and James Quinn Markey.
 It follows a woman who begins to suspect that her son's disturbing behaviour is linked to a mysterious sinkhole and the otherworldly beings who dwell within it.
+It is a semi re-make of the 1981 Canadian horror film The Pit.

 The film premiered at the Sundance Film Festival on 25 January 2019, and was released in the UK and Ireland on 1 March.

 Plot

 Sarah O’Neill and her shy, arachnophobic son Christopher ("Chris") move to the Irish countryside.
 While driving home, Sarah and Chris get into a car accident when she almost hits an old woman named Noreen Brady standing in the middle of the road.
 After returning home, Sarah and Chris have an argument about Chris’s father, and Chris runs into the forest.
 Sarah follows Chris and finds him near a large sinkhole.
 At a dinner party, Sarah's friends recount the tale that Noreen believed her son James was not her real son and is rumored to have murdered him with a car.

 Later that night, Sarah awakens to sounds downstairs and finds Chris missing from his bedroom.
 Failing to find him, she calls the police, only to discover Chris standing in the doorway of his bedroom.
 Sarah visits a doctor the next day and is prescribed sedatives.
 While driving Chris home from school, Sarah comes across Noreen.
 Noreen attacks the car and screams that the boy is not Sarah's son.
-Noreen's husband Des restrains Noreen, and Sarah drives away in shock.
+Noreen's husband Des restrains her, and Sarah drives away in shock.

-Later, Sarah visits the Bradys’ house and discovers Noreen has died by an apparent suicide, by having her head buried in the dirt.
+Sarah visits the Bradys’ house and discovers Noreen has died by an apparent suicide, by having her head buried in the dirt.
 During the funeral Sarah notices that all the mirrors in Noreen’s house are covered.
-Later, Des tells Sarah that Noreen believed their son James was an imposter; she said she could tell this by looking at the boy's reflection in a mirror.
+Des tells Sarah that Noreen believed their son James was an impostor, saying she could tell by looking at the boy's reflection in a mirror.
 Des also reveals that it was he himself who killed James in a car accident.